tebexio/TebexHeadless-OpenAPI/sdks/csharp/docs/HeadlessApi.md

 <a id="getallpackageswithauthedipandbasket"></a>
 # **GetAllPackagesWithAuthedIPAndBasket**
-> List&lt;PackageResponse&gt; GetAllPackagesWithAuthedIPAndBasket (string token, string basketIdent, string ipAddress)
+> PackageResponse GetAllPackagesWithAuthedIPAndBasket (string token, string basketIdent, string ipAddress)

 Fetch a package from a webstore by its identifier